activecell/activecell-api/product/revenue_streams.md

 * name [String] The name of the stream (user-defined or imported from QuickBooks)

-Get streams
+Get revenue streams
 ------------

-* `GET /streams.json` will return the all the revenue streams for the company.
+* `GET /revenue_streams.json` will return the all the revenue streams for the company.
 There is no pagination because we currently limit companies to 50 streams (more than 10 is rare!).

 ```json
 [